 Italy - Florence - Loggia dei Lanzi

-Hercules and Centaurs overlooking tourists visiting Romano Greek statues in the Loggia dei Lanzi, Florence.
+Tourists visiting Romano Greek statues in the Loggia dei Lanzi, Florence.

 Piazza della Signoria is an L-shaped square in front of the Palazzo Vecchio in Florence, Italy.
 It was named after the Palazzo della Signoria, also called Palazzo Vecchio.

 It is the focal point of the origin and of the history of the Florentine Republic and still maintains its reputation as the political hub of the city.It is the meeting place of Florentines as well as the numerous tourists, located near Ponte Vecchio and Piazza del Duomo and gateway to Uffizi Gallery.